casudo/Instagram-Profile-Scraper/README.md

 - Automatically redo scraping when suggested profiles are found
 - Check when profile is private (fixed in next release)

+## Usage
+You shouldn't enter more than for users due to some regulations from Instagram.
+The scraper might stop working correctly when entering more.

 ## Known issues
 When opening followers on the web, Instagram doesn't load all accounts correctly.
 Let's say the account you want to scrape has 150 followers.
 On the first run, it will scrape 142 followers, on the second run 138, then 134.